bluechristopher/practical_exercises/Student Created Tasks/[OOP and SortingAlgos] Pokemon Cards.md

 - Read data from pokemon.txt
 - Create a list of Pokemon objects
 - Use insertion sort to sort the list by type
-- Use bubble sort to sort the same list by attack_dmg
+- Use bubble sort to sort the sorted list by attack_dmg (sorry for the mouthful)
 - Print the details of each pokemon in the sorted list using appropriate method(s) from the pokemon() class
+- Print a string that explains why quick sort and merge sort are not appropriate in this context [8]

 Save your file.